eric-k-chu/auction-site/README.md

 - [ ] Data Repo and Data File Name Change
 - [ ] Update Environment Variables

+## NOTICE

+If you need to update the environment variables in your Vercel Dashboard, you have to redeploy the site again for it to update.
+You can simply edit this file and update the text below this paragraph by clicking on the `pencil icon` on the top right of this section.

+Last updated environment variables: March 23, 2024

 # Randy Mark's Car Auction Site Design Document

 ## Introduction